omundy/dig250-game-art-dev/reference-sheets/Unity-Tilemaps.md

 Tilemap Component | Component attached to the tilemap game objects that allow you to 'paint' on them.
 [Tile Palette](https://docs.unity3d.com/Manual/Tilemap-Palette.html) | A 'palette' of tiles that you can view using the Tile Palette Window to select tiles to paint over a grid in the scene
 [Tilemap Collider](https://docs.unity3d.com/2018.3/Documentation/Manual/Tilemap-Physics2D.html) | Adding this component to a tilemap will generate a collider based on the Tiles of the Tilemap.
 You can also use the Composite Collider 2D with this collider for performance.
+[Activate/Deactivate](https://docs.unity3d.com/Manual/DeactivatingGameObjects.html) | You can activate or deactivate a game object using the editor by 1) uncheck the box next to the game object's name.
+This disables it and all its components.
+A second way, that only hides the object, is 2) in the Inspector, uncheck the button next to it's Sprite Renderer (now the image of it will no longer be rendered, though its components are still active).